The Average Down Payment On A House, Explained

 Minimum Down Payment Requirements By Loan Type

-A home loan isn’t a one-size-fits-all solution, and some government-backed loans, like USDA and VA loans, require zero down.
-There are also loans that require down payments as low as 3% – 3.5%.
+A mortgage loan isn’t a one-size-fits-all solution.
+Some government-backed loans, like U.S. Department of Agriculture (USDA) loans and Department of Veterans Affairs (VA) loans, require zero down.
+There are also home loans that require down payments as low as 3% – 3.5%.
 No two borrowers have the same financing needs, and no two loan products have the same requirements.

 Each loan type has a different down payment requirement and should play a role in your decision for mortgage financing.
 Before choosing a loan, make sure it fits your budget and that you aren’t strapping yourself for cash to meet the down payment requirements.